 Valorant’s meta is known for being dynamic as the game updates every two weeks.
 Thus, players always have to adapt to the meta, which observes changes biweekly.

-Considering all the changes introduced with Episode 4 Act 3 update, this listicle will categorize agents from different tiers to play on Ascent.
+Considering all the changes introduced with the Episode 4 Act 3 update, this listicle will categorize agents into different tiers to play on Ascent.
 The following are all the other tiers this article will be using:

 - S Tier

 - A Tier

 The agents who are most viable for Ascent’s meta:

 Duelists like Reyna and Jett have shown to be the most viable agents on almost every map, followed by Chamber for his aggressive yet defensive playstyle.

 Since Ascent has multiple angles to take care of, agents like Reyna, Jett, and Omen can benefit from their vision-hindering abilities.
 Chamber can also look out for flanks when he is on the attacking side, giving the friendly team a huge advantage.

 When on defense, all these agents can also put opponents in tough situations as all of them can greatly affect their entry time.
 Thus, all these agents are likely the best for playing competitive matches on Valorant’s Ascent map.